-When I think of Thanksgiving, I picture hungry friends and family around table staring at the beautiful turkey as the centerpiece with the classic side dishes surrounding.
+When I think of Thanksgiving, I picture hungry friends and family around the table staring at the beautiful turkey as the centerpiece with the classic side dishes surrounding it.
 There is nothing more comforting and enticing than that!
 One of my favorite sides is the turkey gravy, it always seems to be the first item we run out of on Thanksgiving.
 Gravy adds so much flavor, it's pretty much essential for Thanksgiving (also leftovers and cocktails!).

 Who would've thought that there would be so many variations!
 Check out these recipes to find your favorite.